 Nomination Rules and Policies

-Please read all of this information very carefully!
+Please read all of the information on this page very carefully!
 We realize it is long, but a thorough reading now will help ensure that your nominee can submit a strong and complete application.

-- Wednesday, December 12th, 2012: If you decide the online process is not right for your school/nominee, please request a hard copy application as soon as possible.
-We are ordering a limited number of hard copies, available on a first come/first served basis only.
-Hard copies will not be mailed past December 7th, 2012.
+- Friday, December 6, 2013 - If you decide the online process is not right for your school/nominee at this time, please request a hard copy application as soon as possible.
+We are ordering a limited number, so hard copies will be available on a first come/first served basis only.
+Hard copies will not be mailed past December 6, 2013

-- Tuesday, January 8th, 2013: The deadline to nominate a student online is January 8th, 2013.
+- Friday, December 20, 2013 - The deadline to nominate a student is December 20, 2013.
+This is to ensure that all students are nominated prior to the start of winter break.
 We encourage you to nominate your student as soon as possible to give him/her the time necessary to complete the application.
-Ideally, all nominations will be submitted on or before December 21st, 2012 (the start of winter break).

-- Friday, January 11th, 2013 - Friday, January 18th, 2013: After a student completes his/her application, an email will be sent to the school principal asking him/her to review the application and verify that the materials are correct and the student truly is the school’s nominee.
-Principals will have until January 18th, 2013 to respond to this email.
+- Friday, January 17, 2014 - After a student completes his/her application, an email will be sent to the school principal asking him/her to look over the application and verify that the materials are correct and the student truly is the school’s nominee.
+Principals will have until January 17, 2014 to respond to this email.
 After this deadline, applications still missing the principal verification will be considered incomplete and will be disqualified.
-This is a required step!

 Previous Scholar Principal Verification: